dmfrey/event-store-demo/README.md

 ### API

 The API application is a common gateway layer between Command and Query applications.
 The lower applications are separated in typical CQRS fashion.

-The applications is a Spring Boot 2 application and is simply a proxy service to the lower apps.
+It is a Spring Boot 2 application and is simply a proxy service to the lower apps.

 API Documentation is produced by Spring RestDocs and is available at [docs](http://localhost:8765/docs/index.html).
 In order to see this page, you must run the Spring Boot fat jar.
 ````